Fan Tutorial 3b - Verify System - Test Module

 symbol expands the Verification method row (see Figure Requirement Verification Method).

 Note: the > icon near the inspection method is shown.
-When the > is selected, the component row expands where it shows the components attached to the Verification method.
-Since we have added “Fan” as a default component, the component gets automatically populated to the Verification methods.
+When the > is selected, the Block row expands where it shows the attached Verification method.
+Since we have added “Fan” as a default Block, it gets automatically assigned to the Verification methods.

-The red colour on the component shows that the Verification method of the component is not verified, while green indicates it as verified.
+The red colour on the Block shows that the Verification method is not verified, while green indicates it as verified.

-The user can add multiple components to the verification method by selecting the three dots on the Verification Method and selecting “Add Component“.
+The user can add multiple Blocks to the verification method by selecting the three dots on the Verification Method and selecting “Add Block“.

 Changing Verification Status

-To update a component's verification status, follow these simple steps.
-First, ensure that the component meets our standards through a thorough inspection.
-Once you have confirmed that it aligns with our requirement, double-click on the red box in the Verification Status column of the component and select "verified" from the drop-down menu (1) (see Figure Changing Verification Status).
+To update a Block's verification status, follow these simple steps.
+First, ensure that the Block meets our standards through a thorough inspection.
+Once you have confirmed that it aligns with our requirement, double-click on the red box in the Verification Status column of the Block and select "verified" from the drop-down menu (1) (see Figure Changing Verification Status).

-For the Analysis Verification method, the procedure is similar, however, the “Closeout Reference” column is used to upload an external document or Report from the Analysis Module within Valispace and then manually changing the verification status if the document proves the verification.
+For the Analysis Verification method, the procedure is similar, however, the “Closeout Reference” column is used to upload an external document or Report from the Analysis Module within the Requirements and Systems Portal and then manually changing the verification status if the document proves the verification.

 Automatic Verification Method